Poofless321/chan-Sankaku-adblock/README.md

 If you want to use the script, make sure to have TamperMonkey installed, create a new TamperMonkey script,  copy & paste my script, and save it.

-so far, I have two scripts both updated to function without any bugs but if you do encounter anything please let me know
+so far, I have two scripts, both updated to function without any bugs but if you do encounter anything please let me know

 **[Redirect blocker prevents this:](sankaku_Redirect_blocker.js)**